 An important impetus came in 1995 with the installation of a new organ at Christ the King.
 The “Bach Organ” was built by Fritz Noack in the style of 18th-century Saxon organbuilder Zacharias Hildebrandt, and was hailed as one of the most important instruments of its kind on the North American continent.
 Ideally suited for the performance of Bach’s organ music, the instrument became the centerpiece of a series of organ recitals featuring distinguished organists from around the world.

 In the ensuing years, Bach Society Houston evolved into a fully independent 501(c)(3) organization while maintaining a close affiliation with its founding congregation.
 In 2003, on the retirement of Robert Lynn, Albert LeDoux was engaged as Artistic Director.
 Building on the Society’s strong tradition, he oversaw the further growth of BSH in many areas, shifting to a professional choir, and adding a chamber music series.

 Coming full circle in 2013, Rick Erickson, the director of the Holy Trinity Bach Vespers series upon which BSH was founded, became the director of the Bach Society, and has continued and heightened the group's level.
-The culmination of years of planning, the Bach Choir performed at the BachFest in Leipzig, Germany in the summer of 2017, the first professional American choir to receive an invitation.
+The culmination of years of planning, the Bach Choir has now performed twice at the BachFest in Leipzig, Germany in the summers of 2017 and 2023, the first professional American choir to receive an invitation.
 We offer Bach Vespers, chamber music and organ recitals, and special concerts.

 Described by the Houston Chronicle as the “jewel of the Houston arts and music scene,” Bach Society Houston has built an international reputation as a cultural organization and has served as a musical ambassador for Houston and the United States through cooperation with the German, Swedish, and Danish consulates, the Czech Cultural Center, and the Houston-Leipzig Sister City Association.